sassoftware/viya4-solutions-automation/doc/deploy-automated.md

 ![alt text](/doc/images/deploy-managed-app-github-ui.png "Title")

 6. Monitor the workflow for progress and results.
+The github workflow will continue to get the logs from the azure managed application deployment process and will show as completed once the azure process has completed.
 Artifacts and logs will be available for review.
 After execution, the following elements are available in the selected Azure subscription (`${GITHUB_RUN_ID}` corresponds to the GitHub workflow run identifier):
     * A resource group named `mapp-${GITHUB_RUN_ID}-rg` containing:
        * `mappdef-${GITHUB_RUN_ID}`: Service Catalog Managed Application Definition
        * `mapp-${GITHUB_RUN_ID}`: Managed Application